facebookresearch/diffq/README.md

     # If you used a separate optimizer for DiffQ, call
     # quantizer.opt.step()

-# To get the true "naive" model size call
+# To get the true model size with when doing proper bit packing.
 quantizer.true_model_size()

 # To get the gzipped model size without actually dumping to disk